 • Royal Villa- in a sublime location backed by the tropical jungle on one side and the South China Sea on the other is a private 2-bedroom tropical hardwood villa with classy dining areas, comfortable living rooms and a designer kitchen serviced by a designated butler, chef and housekeeper.
 An enlarged outdoor deck complete with 2 plunge pools, a BBQ pit and private beach.

 Restaurants & Bars

 • The Longhouse

-A Modern Malay style restaurant with some western favourites as well,
+A Modern Malaysian style restaurant with some western favourites as well,

 Underground wines cellar with over 4,000 bottles of wines with an intimate bar, private dining room and cigar bar

 Immerse yourself in natural Borneo treatments in private Spa suites or pavilions.
 The Jungle Spa is entwined in the boulders and jungles of our island.
 Rejuvenate in the sauna and ice room or relax with stunning views of nature’s bounty.

 We have the perfect setting to host memorable events for you.
 Contact us for more information.

 Extra Notable Features